percworld/overlook/README.md

 ## Motel Ubuntu Project
 #### **Contributors:** [Chuck Morris](https://github.com/percworld)
 ---
-### Motel Ubuntu lies in the roots of South Africa, where there is a heritage of hospitality and an instinct for a generosity.
+### Motel Ubuntu lies in the Mountains of South Africa, where there is a heritage of hospitality and an instinct for a generosity.

 #### This app is designed to keep a hotel bookkeeping record and assist the customer in choosing and booking rooms while maintaining an account.  #### The users, hotel rooms, and bookings are hosted on a server and accessible through API calls.
 ---
 #### Navigation of the app:
 1. Login using the credentials listed below.